MustardOS/mustardos.github.io/release/progress/goose.md

 * Fixed issue with centering footer elements
 * Fixed issue with glyph padding for folder labels on search screen
 * Fixed issue with screen freeze on themes using grid mode with focus images
+* Fixed issue with writing uptime variable for sleep
 * Fixed last focused navigation element
 * Fixed live brightness and volume adjustments
 * Fixed loading network profiles